Today, companies vary a great deal in the cyber security protections they have in place.

 New software, new hacks, new defenses, and on and on it goes.

 It never ends!

-That’s why there are no silver bullets to cybersecurity.
+That’s why there are no silver bullets to cyber security risk management.
 Instead, it’s a tedious and continually ongoing management process.

 Which is why regular vulnerability scans are needed.
 Despite your best efforts at defense, an unknown malware may have found its way past your firewall.